SAGARSURI/Gossip/README.md

 * Setup Flutter SDK before running this project.
 * Once Flutter SDK is setup, clone the project and open in Android Studio.
-* Run the app in Android simulator and iOS simulator through Android Studio.
+* Run the app in two different simulators or emulators through Android Studio.
 * Login with Batman on one device and as Superman on another.
 * Now both the superheroes can communicate using text messages.